Your emails may be landing in the spam folder, right?

 3. Spammy content

-The content of your email is important; ISPs will verify whether you’re using harmful keywords or blocklisted or broken links.
+The content of your email is important.
+Because ISPs will verify whether you’re using spammy keywords or blocklisted or broken links.

 4. User interaction

-The way recipients interact with your emails is most important.
-If they report your email as spam, this will be a real issue!
+The way recipients interact with your emails is very important.
+If they report your email as spam, then this will lead to a real issue!

 How to Warm Up SMTP Server IP in Action (Examples)

-Note: These examples are only a guideline.
-Each sender will be different.
+Note: These examples are only a guideline and each sender will be different.
 As well as always be sure to validate your email lists.
-Learn here What is Email Validation – All You Have To Know.

 1K Emails per day